"Sydney - Melbourne - Brisbane - Canberra - Adelaide - Hobart - Perth - Darwin"

 Every year around Boxing Day the sails appear on the Derwent River, these are the sails of the yachts sailing in the Sydney to Hobart Yacht race that finishes in Hobart and then of course all Hobart turns out to greet them and join in on the celebrations.

 Salamanca Place, a short distance from the dock you'll find the famous cat and fiddle arcade a great place to shop and they have interesting weekend markets.

 Within a short drive there are fabulous surf beaches, like Clifton and Eagle Hawk Neck, and Cloudy Bay.
 There is untamed wilderness, with cascading water falls and buildings built by convicts.

 The night life can't be forgotten, the casino at sand point there's wonderful restaurants all with in Hobart or a short dive.
-Another one to add to the

 Australia's most western major city situated on the Swan River.